What is Dry Brushing?

 How to Start a Dry Brushing Beauty Routine

 Having the right tools at your disposal is key to beginning a skin-nourishing dry brushing routine.
-We recommend the Manifest Body Brush Set by Provision Scents.
+We recommend a natural fiber brush or a loofah.

-We pair the body brush with our sensual Manifest body oil for a luxurious bath time ritual.
+Follow-up the dry brushing with our sensual Manifest Body Oil for a luxurious bath time ritual.

 Avocado is emollient and excels at conditioning at the surface of the skin, while almond oil penetrates to provide lasting suppleness.
 Amla oil, an extract of the Indian Gooseberry, is the superstar of the three due to its high concentration of vitamin C and tannins, and it’s what makes your skin glow and feel extra smooth.